Daanoz/AOC2024/README.md

 Advent Of Code 2024, join the fun on the [Advent of code](http://adventofcode.com) website.

 The solutions of 2024 will be written in Rust.
-I will also be trying out to use proc_macro's to load puzzle data this might be a bit rough since it's the first time trying to implement these.
+I will also be trying out to use proc_macro's to load puzzle data and Bevy for rendering puzzles, these might be a bit rough since it's the first time trying to implement these.

 ## How to run